newslynx/newslynx-sc-shares/docs/index.rst

    documentation for all the Sous Chefs in ``newslynx-sc-shares`` and saves the output to
    `docs/sous-chefs.rst <https://github.com/newslynx/newslynx-sc-shares/blob/master/docs/sous-chefs.rst>`__
--  Builds Sphinx Documentaiton from these files.
+-  Builds Sphinx Documentation from these files.

 Continuous Integration
 ----------------------